-- Changes in the 'Responsibility Risk' score and/or the crossing of a certain threshold (depending on the management strategy) - The crossing of controversy scores, taking into account their severity and/or frequency. - Exposure to specific types of fossil fuels and/or sectors as set out in the DNCA Exclusion Policy
+- Changes in the 'Responsibility Risk' score and/or the crossing of a certain threshold (depending on the management strategy) - The crossing of controversy scores, taking into account their severity and/or frequency.

 Secondly, climate VaR alerts are envisaged (variation and/or crossing of limits; depending on management strategies).